CodeYourFuture/curriculum/content/fundamentals/blocks/ship-it-iteration/index.md

 4. Leave the rest of the options as the defaults
 5. Click “Create repository”.
 Once it’s created it will take you to your new repo
 6. Now click the link to upload an existing file, which takes you to https://github.com/YOUR_GITHUB_NAME/YOUR_PROJECT_NAME/upload
-7. Find your downloaded zip file on your computer, unzip it and drag the folder on to your Github web interface.
+7. Find your downloaded zip file on your computer, unzip it and drag the folder on to your GitHub web interface.

 #### Step Three: Netlify